crypt01trucker/Soc-Automation-Lab/README.md

     sudo systemctl status wazuh-manager.service
     ```
 5. **Testing Wazuh Alerts Forwarding to Shuffle**
-   - Return to Shuffle, select the Webhook app ‘Wazuh-Alerts’, and click the ‘Start’ button.
+   - Return to Shuffle, select the Webhook app ‘Wazuh-Alerts’, and click the "Start" button.
-   - You should now see alot of alerts comming from the victime VM because the SSH port is open.
+   - You should now see a lot of alerts coming from the victim VM because the SSH port is open.
 #### 3. Filter Specific Alerts
-1. **Identify Failed SSH Attempts**: In the Wazuh dashboard, look for alerts with `rule_id: 5503`.
+1. **Identify Failed SSH Attempts**: In Shuffle, look for alerts with "User Login Failed".
+   - For this lab we will chose rule id "5503" "User Login Failed".
-2. **Modify Integration**: Replace `<level>` with `<rule_id>5503</rule_id>` to forward only SSH failure alerts:
+2. **Modify Integration**: Replace "<level>5</level>` with "<rule_id>5503</rule_id>" to only forward alerts with "User Login Failed":
     ```xml
     <integration>
       <name>shuffle</name>